s3c2/vfcfinder/README.md

 <!-- ![](./docs/gifs/demo.gif) -->
 <img src="./docs/gifs/demo.gif" alt="demo">
 </p>

+This is beta quality!
+Feel free to submit an issue if you want a new feature or find a bug :)

 # Installation
 Clone the VFCFinder repository and pip install from the clone.
 We recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html) to install VFCFinder.